 Brazil's Vale to relocate 50 people near dams, expanding 'safety zone'

-Vale said in a securities filing that the move to expand the "safety zone" around the mine had been taken based on more conservative studies and an "extreme" hypothesis of all dams collapsing.
-The expansion complies with an agreement reached with Minas Gerais prosecutors after the deadly Brumadinho dam burst last year.
+Vale said in a securities filing that the move to expand the "safety zone" around the Forquilha damsin the case of a dam collapse had been taken based on more conservative studies and an "extreme" hypothesis.

+The expansion of the zone for the dams that are part of its Paraopeba complex complies with an agreement reached with Minas Gerais prosecutors, after the Brumadinho dam burst last year, killing more than 270 people.

+There were no new anomalies or changes in the technical data for the dams, which are under constant monitoring, Vale said.

 ((tatiana.bautzer@tr.com; Tel: +55-11-5644-7756; Mob: +55-119-4210-4173; Reuters Messaging: tatiana.bautzer.thomsonreuters.com@reuters.net))